Tjstretchalot/ignite-simple/README.md

         cores='all')
 ```

-Example output with the video preset:

-TODO coming soon
+This can be done automatically with the `--reanalyze` option in the helper
+module.

 Note that reanalysis does not reproduce unless it believes the result would be
 different from that which exists on the file system.
 The analysis output is
 in the `analysis` subdirectory of the output folder, and then in a folder
 indexed by the number of models trained in the current hyperparameter settings.
+To ensure you get the most up-to-date analysis you can delete the analysis
+folder before calling analyze.

 ## Implementation details

-This package trains with SGD on a linear cyclical learning rate rule for a
+This package trains with SGD without momentum on a linear cyclical learning
-fixed number of epochs.
-The batch size is fixed throughout training, and the
+rate rule for a fixed number of epochs.
+The batch size is fixed throughout
-validation dataset is not used during hyperparameter selection nor model
+training, and the validation dataset is not used during hyperparameter
-training, however it is measured and reported for analysis.
+selection nor model training, however it is measured and reported for analysis.
+In the output folder, `analysis/html/index.html` is produced which explains the
+details of training to a reasonable degree.
+Further details can be found by
+checking the `ignite_simple.tuner` and `ignite_simple.model_manager`
+documentation and source code.